-I will not leave Macau without visiting its grand casinos which make the city famous for.
-After a hefty lunch with Day Leen, Jelo, Kimmie in a restaurant near Real Casino Hotel, we boarded free shuttle service going to Venetian Macau in Cotai Strip.
-This is the first casino in my bucket list to visit.
+I will not leave Macau without visiting its grand casinos which make the city famous.
+After a hefty lunch with Day Leen, Jelo, Kimmie in a restaurant near Real Casino Hotel, we boarded a free shuttle service going to Venetian Macauin Cotai Strip.
+This is the first casino on my bucket list to visit.
 Surprisingly, after all the walking from Senado Square down to Golden Lotus Square, we were all still giddy with excitement to proceed to the last leg of our Macau tour.

 My mind was so preoccupied with a lot of things prior to my Hong-Kong and Macau trip for this is my first time to travel alone out of the country.
 I made my own DIY (do-it-yourself) itinerary and coerced myself to include Macau in my schedule as this is one-hour apart only by ferry from Hong Kong.